-My friends used to live on Vancouver Island and took us here one day we were visiting, and I? fell in love with the small-town charm.
-It very much reminded me of my personal favorite island in Seattle, Whidbey Island.
+My friends used to live on Vancouver Island and took us here one day when we were visiting, and I fell in love with the small-town charm.
+It very much reminded me of my personal favorite island in Seattle, Whidbey Island (where there are so many Whidbey Island attractions to visit).
 Visiting Salt Spring is one of the best things to do in spring in Vancouver when you want to get away.

 Things to Do on Salt Spring Island

 Salt Spring Vineyards is a cute place to go wine tasting and has an indoor tasting area as well as a garden outside.
 If you prefer beer, head over to Salt Spring Island Ales to try locally brewed beer.
 They’re both the type of place you can take your time and spend an afternoon, so you’ll want to add this to your list of long weekend getaways from Vancouver.